Breast Cancer Awareness Month may be over, but it is vital that we continue to be vigilant all throughout the year.

 Drinking coffee.
 Yes, you read that right.
 Coffee drinkers have a reduced risk of developing breast cancer.
 Great news, isn’t it?
 Drinking coffee can also decrease the risk of a recurrence of breast cancer.
 Thank you, Joe!
 I think I will take another cuppa.

 Getting mammograms.
-I will admit that I am afraid of a mammogram.
-Not because of what they will find or because of the temporary discomfort.
+Admittedly, mammogram day is not exactly my favorite day of the year.
+Not just because of what they will find or because of the temporary discomfort.
 I have often wondered whether the repeated radiation does more harm than good.
-Yet research shows that women tend to overestimate the amount of radiation used during mammography.
-Digital mammograms also have a significantly lower exposure to radiation than the conventional type of film mammogram.
+Yet research actually shows that women tend to overestimate the amount of radiation used during mammography.
+Additionally, digital mammograms are shown to have a significantly lower exposure to radiation than the conventional type of film mammogram.
+And 3D mammograms, the type provided at four South Jersey Radiology Associates locations, increases early detection of breast cancer thus reducing call backs.
+For those women (like myself) who have denser breast tissue, this such a wonderful option.

 Doing regular breast self-exams.
 Too many women with breast cancer found it themselves to not be doing regular self-exams.
 As I wrote recently, my friend Amanda found hers at the age of 32.
 She would not have had a mammogram for eight more years.
 Another friend found hers just a few weeks after having her annual mammogram, because it was in an area that would not have been reached by the x-ray.